 One email a month.
 No spam.
 Just support.

-Direct Cremation vs. Traditional Cremation vs. Burial
+Cost Comparison: Direct Cremation vs. Traditional Funeral

 Service Type Average Cost What's Included

-Traditional Funeral $7,000 - $12,000+ Casket, embalming, funeral home, plot, grave stone
+Traditional Funeral with Burial $7,000 - $12,000+ Casket, embalming, funeral home, plot, grave stone

-$3,500 - $6,000+
+Traditional Funeral with Cremation $3,500 - $6,000+

 Viewing, service, cremation